codjust/baselib/README.md

 Description
 ===========
-something usually use functions,we can collect it or conclude it by ourselves.<br>
+something usually use functions,we can collect it or conclude it by ourselves.

 [Back to TOC](#content)

 Synopsis
 ==========
 example print_tb.lua: